airbusgeo/geocube/docs/user-guide/grpc.md

 ### ConsolidationParams
 Parameters of consolidation that are linked to a variable, to define:
-- how to store the data
 - how to resample the data during consolidation
+- how to store the data:
+  - Compression
+  - CreationParams (supported: see GDAL drivers: PHOTOMETRIC, COMPRESS, PREDICTOR, ZLEVEL, ZSTDLEVEL, MAX_Z_ERROR, JPEGTABLESMODE and with _OVERVIEW suffix if exists)

 | Field | Type | Label | Description |